mstksg/inCode/copy/entries/the-baby-paradox.md

 `baby`, because "my baby don't love nobody but me" is vacuously true if there is no possible love.
 However, we cannot fulfil `everybodyLovesMyBaby` because no love is possible, except in the case that the universe of people (`k`) is also empty.
-But GHC doesn't have any way to encode empty kinds, I believe, so we cannot realize these axioms even if `forall (x :: k)` is truly empty.
+But GHC doesn't have any way to encode empty kinds, I believe (I would love to hear of any techniques if you knew of any), so we cannot realize these axioms even if `forall (x :: k)` is truly empty.

 Note that we cannot fully encode the axioms purely as a GADT in Haskell --- our `LoveOnly` was close, but it is too restrictive: in a fully general